Skip to main content

 • auth.policy: noop → always allows the action

-The current release also ships a starter RBAC provider pair through kl-auth-plugin:
+The current release also ships a starter RBAC provider pair through kl-plugin-auth plus a separate first-party visibility package:

 • auth.identity: rbac → validates opaque tokens against a runtime-owned principal registry